AFlyingSnail/AFlyingSnail.github.io/index.md

 ## Welcome to Snail

-A tech blog, let's see what will happened in the future.
+A tech blog, let's see what will happen in the future.